Salisbury City F.C.: 2012–13 season

-Salisbury made a host of new signings in an effort to push for promotion.
-Goalkeeper Mark Scott rejoined on a permanent deal from Swindon Town, highly rated midfielder Chris McPhee joined from Torquay United, and striker Jamie White signed up hitting the ground running, topping the top-goalscorers list with 26 league goals.
-Salisbury City finished their Conference South campaign in second position, and so contested in the play-offs for a chance to win promotion to the Conference Premier.
+Salisbury made a host of new signings ahead of the 2012-13 campaign in an effort to push for promotion.
+Goalkeeper Mark Scott rejoined on a permanent deal from Swindon Town, highly rated midfielder Chris McPhee joined from Torquay United, and striker Jamie White joined the club from neighbours Winchester City.
+White hit the ground running, topping the Conference goalscoring charts, with 26 league goals from 41 appearances.
+Salisbury City finished their Conference South campaign in second position, and would participate in the play-offs for a chance to win promotion to the Conference Premier.